 We encourage you to contact U-M Tech Transfer during your early research activities to be aware of the options that will best leverage the commercial potential of your research.
 Tech Transfer staff are trained to assist you with questions related to marketability, funding sources, commercial partners, patenting and other protection methods, new business startup considerations, University policies and procedures, and much more.
-Our team approach provides you with an assigned licensing specialist supported by internal legal assistance, and, if a new business startup is being considered, a new business development specialist as well.
+Our team approach provides you with an assigned licensing manager supported by internal legal assistance, and, if a new business startup is being considered, a new business development specialist as well.

 Technology is typically transferred through a license agreement in which U-M grants its rights in the defined technology to a third party for a period of years, often limited to a particular field of use and/or region of the world.
 The licensee (the third party licensing the technology) may be an established company or a new business startup.
 Licenses include terms that require the licensee to meet certain performance requirements and to make financial payments to U-M. These payments are shared with the inventors and are also distributed to the schools/colleges, departments/units, and central administration to provide support for further research, education, and participation in the tech transfer process.

 The process of protecting the technology and finding the right licensing partner may take months—or even years—to complete.
 The amount of time will depend on the development stage of the technology, the market for the technology, competing technologies, the amount of work needed to bring a new concept to market-ready status, and the resources and willingness of the licensees and the inventors.